BernardKula/Classification-Analysis-Techniques---Independent-Project/README.md

 ● Challenging your Solution<br />
 ● Recommendations / Conclusion<br />

-You can use the following guideline notebook: https://bit.ly/2CXbIJ6

 ## Dataset<br />
 Study your data carefully before implementing your solution.<br />
 Dataset URL = https://bit.ly/MTNTelcoDataset